-- access to the material early, either by accident or intentionally
+- access to the material early (either by accident or intentionally)

 - communication during the test

-- Accommodation hacking: extra time is given to students who have an Individualized Education Plan.
+Extra time is given to students who have an Individualized Education Plan.
 (I don’t think anyone would do this—it would be massively involved and have huge repercussions outside the test)

-- Communication: bathroom breaks with cell phones. (easy fix for the SAT: require students to bring cell phones and hand them in)
+Bathroom breaks with cell phones. (easy fix for the SAT: require students to bring cell phones and hand them in)

-- Section jumping: move back to different sections during the Experimental section and rework left-over problems (easy fix for the SAT: give the sections independently)
+Move back to different sections during the Experimental section and rework left-over problems (easy fix for the SAT: give the sections independently)

-Obviously: don’t cheat on the test.
 I post this so that the SAT and ACT organizations get their acts together about security and stop pretending like it’s out of their hands.